On a class of Nonlinear Grushin equations: Introduction

 This type of equation may have no variational structure.
-Therefore we exploit techniques from the theory of nonlinear equations rather than calculus of variations.
+Therefore we exploit techniques from the theory of nonlinear operators rather than calculus of variations.
 More specifically, we derive a priori estimates for positive solutions to the nonlinear problem \eqref{002.1}.
-Blow up analysis is used to obtain a priori estimates, and finally this problem is reduced to the proof of Liouville type theorems in $\R^{N+l}$ and $\R^{N+l}_+$.
+Blow up analysis is essentially used, and finally this problem is reduced to the proof of Liouville type theorems in $\R^{N+l}$ and $\R^{N+l}_+$.
 We emphasize that the derivation of Liouville type theorems corresponding to the above problems is a common technique and of great importance.
 During the last decades various authors have contributed to this field.
 Gidas and his collaborator initially introduced such a procedure in the analysis of certain superlinear elliptic equations in \cite{9}.
 Later Chang included it into his textbook \cite{8}.
 For the following equation: